 The nine models being recalled include the following models:

-Below is a list of some of the largest notices and recalls for manufacturers of defective guns from the Violence Policy Center.
+Below is a list of some of the largest notices and recalls for manufacturers of rifles and defective handguns from the Violence Policy Center.

-If you or a loved one suffered an injury due to a defective handgun and have questions about the root cause and the legal remedies available to improve quality of life and medical care, contact The Lyon Firm (800) 513-2403.
-You will speak directly with Mr. Lyon, and he will help you answer these critical questions
+If you or a loved one has suffered an injury due to a defective handgun and have questions about the root cause and the legal remedies available to improve quality of life and medical care in Ohio, contact The Lyon Firm (800) 513-2403.
+You will speak directly with Mr. Lyon, and he will help you answer critical questions regarding defective handguns.